 - To collect bulk purchases for a wholesale order form

 - To get payments with your file uploads

 - You want to create an RSVP form in WordPress and let your visitors upload attachments.

 You can probably think of a bunch more.

 It’s really easy to allow CSV uploads in WordPress.
 You can collect data in CSV files from any page on your website.

 WordPress blocks some file types for security reasons.
-CSV files are allowed by default.
-But if you have issues with other file types, read our guide on how to allow additional file upload types.
+But most image files can be uploaded using WPForms, and CSV files are allowed by default.
+If you have issues with other file types, read our guide on how to allow additional file upload types.

 Let’s create our first CSV upload form.

 How to Create a CSV Upload Form in WordPress